ian-bateman/os-xtoo/README.md

 from this overlay at times.
 That will be kept to a minimum and at some point stop entirely.
 But does happen from time to time.

+The respository is in flux as we juggle fixing packages for Java 9, packaging Netbeans 9, and replacing all needed Java packages in tree with ones in this overlay.
+Due to such there maybe various issues that did not exist before but do now.
+Please file issues for any problems encounterd.
+They will be addressed ASAP!

 ## Arch
 This repo is primarily amd64, no other archs are supported or tested, but can be added upon request.